 The stereotype is that women drivers are bad drivers.
 This stereotype no doubt got its start in the early days of the 20th century when motoring was thought of as a male pursuit.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 Some pioneering women thought it was all nonsense.
 A woman could operate an automobile just as well as a man.

-Women were drawn to driving because
+Women were drawn to driving for several reasons:

 Men had all sorts of objections to women drivers.
 They said women were too emotional to drive, that they wouldn’t be comfortable being alone in a vehicle.
-It was even suggested that cars were technologically challenging for a woman.
+It was even suggested that cars were too technologically challenging for a woman.